 Are Landlords Responsible for Smoke Alarms?

-Landlords are required oversee the installation of at least one working smoke alarm on every storey of their property.
-Landlords must also have carbon monoxide detectors in any room containing a solid fuel-burning appliance - e.g. a coal or wood-burning stove.
-Every time a new tenant moves in, it’s the landlord’s responsibility to make sure all alarms are in working order.
+Landlords are required to oversee the installation of at least one working smoke alarm on every storey of their property.
+Additionally, carbon monoxide detectors must be installed in any room containing a solid fuel-burning appliance, such as a coal or wood-burning stove.
+It is the landlord's responsibility to ensure all alarms are in working order whenever a new tenant moves in.

 What Is an HMO License?

-If you’re letting your property out to 3 or more tenants who form 2 or more "households" which share a kitchen and bathroom, you may need to apply for an HMO license from your local authority.
-Lenders will likely have different mortgage products for HMOs so you should check with your broker regarding this first.
+If you’re letting your property to 3 or more tenants forming 2 or more separate "households" who share facilities like a kitchen and bathroom, you may need to apply for an HMO (House in Multiple Occupation) license from your local authority.
+Different lenders offer specific mortgage products for HMOs, so it's advisable to consult with your buy to let mortgage broker before proceeding.

 Are There Any Future Changes Landlords Need to Be Aware of?